Cystic Fibrosis: One Patient’s Story, Current Treatments and Exciting New Therapies on the Horizon

 Improving the lives of people with CF

-People with CF are living longer and longer, so their quality of life is becoming ever more important.
+People with Cystic Fibrosis are living longer and longer, so their quality of life is becoming ever more important.
 Better treatments, like Trikafta, are key to improving CF patients’ daily lives.

 “Between 2010 and 2016, my health and lung function started to significantly decline, so I went through a lung transplant evaluation” explained Peters.
 “I was on oxygen for pretty much everything except sitting.
 At that point in time, CF significantly impacted my quality of life.
 After starting Kalydeco and the other new drugs, I only needed oxygen when I exercise or fly – I can pretty much do all my daily activities without oxygen now.”

-But the newer medications are just one part – reducing the frequency of illness and improving the management of CF patients when they get sick is important too.
+But the newer medications are just one part – reducing the frequency of illness and improving the management of Cystic Fibrosis patients when they get sick is important too.

 “When I was younger, I got upper respiratory infections four or five times a year and was in the hospital for 10 days each to receive IV antibiotics, which starts to impact your life,” Peters said.
 “Now, I only get sick once or twice a year and I have a port, so I’m able to administer the IV antibiotics at home, after visiting an infusion center for my first dose.”